• Home

 Same as above

-Office equipment like printer, fax, or multifunction devices
+Office equipment like printers, fax, or multifunction devices

 Perform manufacturer reset to attain its factory default setting.